 2. Remove Dubious, Bad Backlinks

-That being said, you too need to be careful as to what links you put on your website or allow in the comments.
-Don’t link back to low-quality websites whose content runs thin.
-Don’t allow spam-like comments.
-Moderate your comments, verify each before approving.
-Don’t hide outbound links in white coloured font.
-Don’t link back to malicious websites.
-It goes without saying but anyway.
-And last but not the least, regularly review and mend broken outbound links.
+With that said, it’s equally vital to exercise caution regarding the links you incorporate on your website or permit in the comments section.
+Avoid linking to low-quality websites with shallow content, and discourage spam-like comments.
+Implement moderation for comments, ensuring each is verified before approval.
+Avoid concealing outbound links with white-colored font and steer clear of linking to malicious websites—a practice that should go without saying.
+Lastly, routinely review and repair broken outbound links to maintain the integrity of your website’s link profile.
 Bad Links Removal forms the core of our monthly packages is the one of the first steps we strictly follow before moving on with the hardcore SEO for any website.

 3. Perform In-depth Keyword Research and Analysis